 Some exercises look impressive (lifting weights, for example), some look a little boring (I give you the plank) and some look plain weird — for me, the fire hydrant tops this list.
 But as I found out, it is a highly effective move.
 And, I promise you, a tough one.

-To find out more about the glutes-gains this exercise promises, I did 50 fire hydrants on each leg every day for a week — read on to find out what happened.
+To find out more about the glutes-gains this exercise promises, I did 50 fire hydrants on each leg (100 in total) every day for a week — read on to find out what happened.

 What does the fire hydrant do?